 The birth of transplantation dates back to the III century A.D. when Sts.
 Cosmas and Damian performed a miracle by replacing a sacristan's leg affected by gangrene with the leg of a recently deceased man.
 Instead, the scientific history of transplantation is much younger; it originated in 1902, when a French pathophysiologist, the Nobel Prize winner in Physiology and Medicine in 1912, Alexis Carrel developed a technique of blood vessel suturing.
 With this technique, the first heart and kidney transplantations were performed in animals.
-The doi: 10.24969/hvt.2025.556 greatest obstacle was rejection: the recipient's body rejected foreign tissues and organs.
+The greatest obstacle was rejection: the recipient's body rejected foreign tissues and organs.